danielmolina81/python-challenge/README.md

 NOTE: main.py files must be run from the directory they are located

-For Py21Bank exercise, navigate all the way to the directory /pypoll and then execute the python file main.py
+For PyBank exercise, navigate all the way to the directory /pypoll and then execute the python file main.py

 For PyPoll exercise, navigate all the way to the directory /pypoll and then execute the python file main.py